 - La Trobe Business School, La Trobe University, QS WORLD RANKING 397

 Supported by internship programs and placement capability, Australia has a robust job market for skilled MBA professionals.
 The latest placement records talk about The Melbourne Business School having a 88% placement.
 The Australian Graduate School of Management (AGSM) has a placement record of 69%.
 Considering top-ranked institutions like Ross and UCLA also have an 88% placement record does tip the scale.
 Also, when the salaries are compared, Australian Universities fare much better than US Universities.

 To sum up, Australia provides a moderately safe place to invest your money in for an MBA program.
-The colleges are good, the admission procedure is pretty much streamlined and relatively easier.
-Staying in Australia offers a balanced picture as well as the cities rate amongst the safest and coolest citites for students across the world.
+The colleges are good; the admission procedure is pretty much streamlined and relatively more accessible.
+Staying in Australia offers a balanced picture as well as the cities rate amongst the safest and coolest cities for students across the world.